bounswe/bounswe2025group2/backend/genfit_django/api_documentations/goals.md

 #### `GET /api/goals/`

 Retrieves all fitness goals that the authenticated user has access to.

-This includes goals created by the user and goals where the user is assigned as a mentor.
+- Without query params: lists goals owned by the authenticated user.
+- With `?username=<mentee_username>`: if the authenticated user is the mentor of `<mentee_username>` and the relationship is `ACCEPTED`, lists all goals of that mentee.

 **Response (200 OK)**
 ```json